 GetX also has a storage package called get_storage.
 It can take the place of shared preferences.
 It simplifies the way to store data on the device.
 Here is another example of before and after code.

 There are many other features of GetX to make things simpler, such as working with themes, getting various device settings, etc. This package simplifies a lot of the problems developers face daily when building an app.

 When building an auth project there are a lot of the features you need for a production flutter project.
 I wanted light and dark mode theming but also the ability to detect and switch themes automatically.
 I needed the ability to switch between languages easily and automatically detect the user’s language.
-I wanted a simple way to handle translating from english (the only language I know unfortunately).
-This is accomplished through the excellent package flutter_sheet_localization which allows you to put your translation into a google sheet and easily translate into other languages.
+I wanted a simple way to handle translating from english (the only language I know, unfortunately).
+This is accomplished through using a small command line app to generate the getX code which allows you to put your translation into a google sheet and easily translate into other languages.
 Also I needed a way to do simple user roles and it needed to be secure.
 I see a lot of auth packages including roles in the user’s collection in firestore which is usually editable by that same user.
 This would make it trivial for the user to assign himself admin privileges.
 I also wanted to show how to put some basic rules in firestore to secure it.
 Finally I wanted to have a way the user could alter their profile and change their email or password.

 You can copy my sheet as a starting point for your own app.
 The cool thing about using a google sheet is you can have google translate a field with a simple google formula: